overvis/opcb-release/docs/User_Docs/Guides/Initial_Setup.md

 # Initial Setup

-The unconfigured product creates an access point `OPCB_XXXXXX`(where XXXXXX - is the last 6 digits of the MAC address on the product label) after it is turned on and initialized.
+The unconfigured product creates an access point `OPCB_XXXXXX`(where XXXXXX - are the last 6 digits of the MAC address on the product label) after it is turned on and initialized.

 To configure, connect to this access point with the password `12345678`, then enter the address